 “We have a number of financial professionals who have come on with no background,” Slater said.
 “I have one who started in the printing industry, another who was a business consultant in the funeral industry and I’m meeting with a pharmacist who is looking for a second or third career.
 One woman on our team had a business background in the medical industry and is doing very well.”

 With the tenacity to overcome the challenges of building a book of business coupled with the right knowledge and skills, many people could already have the tools needed to thrive in a second career as financial professionals, Slater said.

 “If they have the right skill set of communication, people skills and math, they can be successful in this industry,” he said.
 “It takes an analytical mind to put together a variety of pieces and communication skills to take complex topics and make them actionable to the consumer.”

 No matter where you find your ideal associate, don’t make the mistake of underestimating the time they will need to develop.
 They often need 10 years of quality experience before they become effective at prospecting and landing new clients that meet the ideal client profile of the practice.
 But even with the time you’ll need to invest, the benefits can be substantial.

-The right associate advisor can help relieve the pressure within a growing branch by ensuring all clients receive the service promised, helping advisors take time away from the practice or growing and sustaining the practice by bringing in new and often younger clients.
+The right associate can help relieve the pressure within a growing branch by ensuring all clients receive the service promised, helping financial professionals take time away from the practice or growing and sustaining the practice by bringing in new and often younger clients.